 This course is a single day involving 5.5 hours of learning.

 You’ll discuss issues with peers and an experienced course leader, comparing practice and learning strategies that are based in evidence.
 Personalised action planning will help you prioritise next steps for you and your school, ensuring you gain maximum benefit from the CPD

 By the end of this course, you will be able to:

-- understand how to structure teaching using contextualised learning ensuring computing objectives are met
+- structure teaching using contextualised learning ensuring computing objectives are met

 - identify how to ensure progression in Computing when using cross-curricular contexts

 - develop the teaching of Computing in your school using contexts relevant to your learners and setting